FelipePicchi/Felipe_abe516x/index.md

 ### Functions description:

-* **gitData()**: function uses as argument input the name of the farm from which we desire to pull data from
+* **gitData(gateway)**: function uses as argument object input the name of the farm from which we desire to pull data from

-* **savingData()**: function uses the name of the farm as an argument and saves the data in a csv file.
+* **savingData(gateway_name)**: function uses the name of the farm as an object argument and saves the data in a csv file.
 Notice that for every request data, we save the output in the cvs file as a new line input.
 If the file is not existent, it will be created in that directory

 * **job()**: function allows us to call both functions described above for every farm that we desire
      * time.sleep(15) was used as a 15 seconds request buffer since the API does not allow users to make calls in less than 10 seconds in between requests